julien-rsbrg/MLAgents_first_steps/README.md

 ## Section 1 : Install the requirements

-Create a virtual environment in Python and install the requirements by entering these command lines in your terminal :
+Create a virtual environment in Python and install the requirements by entering these command lines in your terminal:

 ``> python -m venv .env``